Leon197197/Assignment_2/README.md

 # Evaluate the bias, trustworthiness and fairness of open source LLMs (theme – users susceptible to phishing or phishing victims)
-This repository contains the experiment codes to evalate the toxicity, bias/stereotypes, factuality, privacy/security, fairness, and ethical reasoning of open source LLMs (theme – users susceptible to phishing or phishing victims).
+This repository contains the experiment codes to evaluate the toxicity, bias/stereotypes, factuality, privacy/security, fairness, and ethical reasoning of open source LLMs (theme – users susceptible to phishing or phishing victims).

 ## 📖 Project Overview